arrahman17/Learning-Analytics-Project-/README.md

 Clone our project and open the one of the visualization folder

-To Run the it locally, open the terminal in folder where the visualization code reside, here in the case we have in "Visualization using simple bar charts "
+To Run it locally, open the terminal in folder where the visualization code reside, here in the case we have in "Visualization using simple bar charts "

 - write the follwoing commands

   - npm install -g http-server
   - http-server